mccg/mccg.github.io/_posts/2019-02-16-estimate-number-of-competitors.md

   end
   ```
   The best player got 37 wins, so I set ``max_wins`` to 38 and set ``max_losses`` to 5.
-  Then adjust ``num_player`` to approach actual ranking situation.
+  Then adjust ``num_player`` to approach the actual ranking situation.
-  Player is matched who has same wins as well as losses in my algorithm.
+  The player is matched who has same wins as well as losses in my algorithm.
-  Thus some player who has same wins but different losses won't be match finally.
+  Thus some player who has same wins but different losses won't be matched finally.
   These numbers will be very small.
 So we can just ignore it.
   Here is my output:
   ```text